BayesianIntelligence/covidi_cedric/README.md

 ```
 http://localhost:5000/getall
 ```
 #the POST statement allows you to set evidence on the BN.
-HEre is an example JSON body with evidence set for 2 nodes.
+Here is an example JSON body with evidence set for 2 nodes.
 ```
 {
     "ci_age_group_bg":"adult",